captproton/kentonrails/src/_posts/2020-10-10-warning-package-json-no-license-field.md

   <p>
-    If you want to check your current Rails project, look for the package.json file and open it up and look for {"private": true,} in the file, probably the second line.
+    If you want to check your current Rails project, look for the package.json file and open it up and look for {"private": true,} in the file, probably the second or third line.
 If you see that, all is good in your current project.
 This means that npm/yarn won't publish your project publicly.
 The warning message "warning ../package.json: No license field" <label for="sn-trying-to-warn" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-trying-to-warn" class="margin-toggle"/>